ntheile/World-Survey-Kit/WorldSurveyKit/README.md

 TODO - Short Term
 =================
+* change the system admins to only be changeable by me
+* create a first time logged in tutorial
+* add a share via email, link, embed

+TODO - Long Term
+================
+* Make everything pageable and odata queryable
 * Change the authenication model for a survey
 	* anonymous, facebook authenicated, pin
+* Make charting, graphing and analytics using d3.js http://d3js.org/
-* add a share via email, link, embed
+* Share via qr code
-* add a tutorial page
+* Add user dropdown, ajax autocomplete
 * fix the mobile export to excel link
 * fix signature pad on tablet (onclick it disappears but still records)

-TODO - Long Term
-================
-1. Make a pricing model page with 3 tiers (find appropriate model from competition)
-	1. Free
-	2. Small Biz
-	3. Enterprise
-2. Make everything pageable and odata queryable
-3. Make charting, graphing and analytics using d3.js http://d3js.org/
-4. Share via qr code